-‘Big Brother 18’ James Huling Sets The Record Straight: ‘BB18’ Alum Accused Of Bullying His Ex And Drug Abuse
+‘Big Brother 18’ Star James Huling Sets Record Straight: ‘BB18’ Alum Accused Of Bullying His Ex, Drug Abuse

 — James Huling (@AsianJamesBB17) April 26, 2017

-The Big Brother alum also addressed several of Negrotti’s followers that have been allegedly harassing and bullying his loved ones.
-Apparently, someone had bullied his five-year-old daughter, although he wasn’t clear what was said.
+The Big Brother alum also addressed several of Negrotti’s followers who have been allegedly harassing and bullying his loved ones.
+Apparently, someone had bullied his 5-year-old daughter, although he wasn’t clear what was said.

 “I will continue to regulate things until they get regulated.
 Y’all keep talking ’bout my daughter & friends & we’ll keep having tea time.”